renpy/renpy/sphinx/source/style_properties.rst

 .. style-property:: underline boolean

-    If true, an underline will be added to the text.
+    If True, an underline will be added to the text.

 .. style-property:: hyperlink_functions tuple of (function, function, function)